martinchernyavskiy/Notes/China notes/Modern Adaptive Computing.md

 - ASIC is better at performance, cost per unit (high volume), energy efficiency, analog blocks

 ### CPU vs. GPU vs. FPGA
+- GPU has highest computing performance
+- CPU has highest development efficiency and low & fluctuating latency
+- GPU has high latency and medium development efficiency
+- FPGA is in between, has low and stable latency and low development efficiency

+### FPGA Application Categories
+- Chip design for prototyping
 -